 - Luke 1:39-42 — “And Mary arose in those days, and went into the hill country with haste, into a city of Juda; And entered into the house of Zacharias, and saluted Elisabeth.
 And it came to pass, that, when Elisabeth heard the salutation of Mary, the babe leaped in her womb; and Elisabeth was filled with the Holy Ghost: And she spake out with a loud voice, and said, Blessed art thou among women, and blessed is the fruit of thy womb.”

 Yes!
-Babies in the womb can leap when the Holy Spirit inspires them to do so.
+“Babes” in the womb can leap when the Holy Spirit inspires them to do so.
 Although, on second thought, what does that have to do with abortion?
 Drat, I thought I was onto something there.
 Well, let’s see what else I can find.
 Hmm… I’m out of passages.
 Well, at least we know that God loves children and would never do anything to harm them: